ddikman/headortails/README.md

 ## Roadmap

-- Change the purchase state to an async provider to better link up UI
 - Make purchase button a disabled circular indicator to look nice
 - Animate coin flip
 - Add linting rules for import paths & CI/CD